janpsegers/Organ-pipes/README.md

 no ears : whether ears will be added at the sides of the mouth. if no ears the labium will have the width of the pipe.

-round tuning handle : not yet implemented
+round tuning handle : makes a round hole in the stopper

-Handle diameter : not yet implemented.
+Handle diameter : diameter of the hole

 the program flow is roughly